emmanuelmuturia/Snapbite/README.md

 - Snapbite has been built to support both Android and iOS platforms through Jetbrain's multiplatform technology: Kotlin Multiplatform (KMP)...

 2. ### Moko
-- To allow for sharing of ViewModels and assets, Moko MVVM and Moko Resources have been respectively implemented...
+- To allow for the sharing of ViewModels and assets, Moko MVVM and Moko Resources have been respectively implemented...

 3. ### Voyager
 - Navigation between screens was made easy by Voyager, which is a library that supports KMP projects...

 4. ### Firebase
-- The project's core functionalities are based on Firebase product such as Firebase Authentication (SignIn with Google), Firebase Cloud Firestore (Database), and Firebase Cloud Messaging (Push Notifications)...
+- The project's core functionalities are based on Firebase products such as Firebase Authentication (SignIn with Google), Firebase Cloud Firestore (Database), and Firebase Cloud Messaging (Push Notifications)...
 - Snapbite has utilised Google's Gemini Pro AI Model to provide recommendations on making the user's food healthier using the Gemini API...

 5. ### SQLDelight
 - The project has utilised SQLDelight to provide an offline-first experience to the user through local storage...

 6. ### MockK
-- MockK has been used to mock various dependencies that were required during the Unit Tests in an effieicent and Kotlin-first manner...
+- MockK has been used to mock various dependencies that were required during the Unit Tests in an efficient and Kotlin-first manner...

 7. ### Robolectric
 - To simulate an Android environment, Robolectric was used and it allowed for the dependencies to work together, just like they would in a real-world Android environment...